cuicaihao/CCStockMining/README.md

 # CCStockMining

-**StockMining Framework for China by Caihao Cui** **Time: 25-May-2015 **
+**StockMining Framework for China by C.Cui**

+**Time: 25-May-2015 **

-This beta version project using Matlab Scripts is a framework to develop algorithms/methods for finding a good prediction of stock markets in China.
+This beta version project, written in Matlab Scripts, is a framework to develop algorithms/methods for finding a good prediction of stock markets in China, call it stock mining.
-It using data from Yahoo Finance websit, one could update all the data using very basic commands which will save a lot of time and help focuing on the prediction methods.
+It uses data from Yahoo Finance open source data feed, one could update all the data using very basic commands which will save a lot of time and help develpers focuing on the prediction methods or models.

-It contains 2272 stocks like ***'00XXXX','30XXXX' and '60XXXX'***.
+Its list contains 2272 stocks like ***'00XXXX','30XXXX' and '60XXXX'***, covering most of the market.
 One could change the stock list in **CStock.mat** in matlab.

 ## Code Structure